Rami97rgb/Self-Driving-RC-Car/README.md

 * Arduino Uno
 * USB Webcam
 * DC motors
-* A powerbank and some AA barttries
+* A powerbank and some AA battries
 * Ultrasonic sensor
 * A PC